-This will help you maintain your sobriety long after you move out on your own where there are no rules or house managers making sure you’re doing what you need to in order to stay sober.
+This will help you maintain your sobriety long after you move out on your own where no rules or house managers are making sure you’re doing what you need to to stay sober.

 Learning How To Be A Good Employee

 Another key part of sober living is finding and maintaining active employment during your residency.
 Most people either cannot maintain a job or excel in their existing position during active addiction.
-Since sober living houses typically charge rent (in an effort to teach clients responsibility and how to pay bills), employment is a must.
+Since sober living houses typically charge rent (to teach clients responsibility and how to pay bills), employment is a must.
 We will help you find a job during your first two weeks!

 Addiction often reduces people to subpar living, to the point where many addicts and alcoholics cannot take care of themselves.
 Since recovery is all about living a happy, healthy life, Delphi Next Step gives its residents the tools to be successful in life and recovery!